Application for a Doctoral Award

 Sport Participation Research Initiative

 Enter the family name, given name and email address of each referee.
 After the data are saved, the system will automatically generate an email to each person, inviting them to complete a Letter of Appraisal form.
-Please inform your referees that they will receive an email with the subject line “Invitation to provide a letter of appraisal—Invitation à fournir une lettre d’appréciation.”
+Inform your referees that they will receive an email with the subject line “Invitation to provide a letter of appraisal—Invitation à fournir une lettre d’appréciation.”

 If the referee declines the invitation, you will be notified by email.
 The status will also change to "Referee unable to complete the form."
 You can then remove the person from the application by clicking "Clear entry."
 You may then add a new referee.